clementbernardd/network_friendly/README.md

-# Network_friendly
+# Network-friendly with Reinforcement Learning

 Project semester with Jade BONNET

-The aim of this project is to solve a Cache friendly recommendation problem with reinforcement learning.
+- The aim of this project was to solve a Cache friendly recommendation problem with reinforcement learning.

-We first considered the Q learning algorithm to solve this issue, and then worked and the Deep Q learning algorithm.
+- First we worked on Q-learning algorithm to find optimal contents to recommend for a Markovian user
+- Then, we implemented in PyTorch the Deep Q-learning and Double Q-learning algorithms for function approximation

+## Contents

+- FinalReport : Directory with the Final Report that explains our project in detail in LaTeX.
+- Reports : This is the temporary report we did each week of the work.
+- code : Our code